Written by: Marissa Evans from Travel-Wise.com

 If you’re sticking to the itinerary mentioned above, the most central place to get in some hiking on your New Brunswick vacation is at Fundy National Park.
 Located near Alma on provincial Highway 114, a visit to the national park is a must for outdoor enthusiasts, and those who like to experience a destination on foot.

 I explicitly visited Fundy National Park for this reason while on a road trip of Canada’s east coast this past July.
-We camped there for two nights and hiked two of the park’s many trails.
+I camped solo there for two nights and hiked two of the park’s many trails.
 It was the perfect introduction to the Maritimes, giving us views of both the coast and the Acadian forest.
 We’d definitely recommend spending more than two nights there, as it wasn’t nearly enough time for everything the area has to offer.

 Let’s take a look at what you can expect from hiking in Fundy National Park.